PavilionPay/iGaming-Android/README.md

 to [create a patron session](https://developer.vippreferred.com/APIS/SDK/create-patron-session) for your customer.

-After getting a session id, [launch the VIP SDK web component via URL](https://developer.vippreferred.com/integration-steps/invoke-web-component) inside a fullscreen WebView.
-The `VipSdkView` Composable function in this demo app demonstrates a simple way to do this.
+After getting a session id, [launch the VIP SDK web component via URL](https://developer.vippreferred.com/integration-steps/invoke-web-component) inside a fullscreen WebView via Custom Tab Intent (shown in `MainActivity.kt`).
+The `VipConnectScreen` Composable function in this demo app demonstrates the WebView container for the SDK.

-This demo app uses Composable functions to create its UI, but Compose is not a requirement to use the VIP SDK; you may create a fullscreen WebView through any method appropriate for your app.
+This demo app uses Composable functions to create its UI, but Compose is not a requirement to use the VIP SDK; you may create a fullscreen WebView and make use of Custom Tab Intents through any method appropriate for your app.

-VIP Connect uses [Plaid Hosted Link](https://plaid.com/docs/link/hosted-link/) to securely connect your customer\'s bank accounts with VIP Connect; launching the VIP Connect SDK inside a fullscreen WebView is necessary to provide the best experience to your customers.
+VIP Connect uses [Finicity Connect WebSDK](https://developer.mastercard.com/open-banking-us/documentation/connect/integrating/webviews/android-webviews/) or [Plaid Hosted Link](https://plaid.com/docs/link/hosted-link/) to securely connect your customer\'s bank accounts with VIP Connect; launching the VIP Connect SDK inside a fullscreen WebView is necessary to provide the best experience to your customers.
+Custom Chrome Tabs are required for OAuth with your customer\'s Financial Institution.

 ## Returning to the app from VIP Connect